atxp-dev/claude/atxp-plugin/README.md

 ## Available MCP Servers

-This plugin includes the following ATXP MCP servers:
+This plugin includes these official ATXP MCP servers (HTTP):

-### atxp-fetch
-Web scraping and HTTP request capabilities.

-### atxp-image
-Generate and manipulate images using AI.

-### atxp-memory
-Persistent memory and storage for your applications.

 ### atxp-browse
-Browser automation for testing and scraping.
+Browser automation and capture (screenshots, recordings).

+### atxp-crawl
+Scrape and crawl websites to extract content.

 ### atxp-search
-Web search capabilities powered by ATXP.
+Web search with structured results.

+### atxp-research
+Deep research with synthesized answers and sources.

+### atxp-database
+Create Postgres databases and run SQL.

+### atxp-filestore
+Store, retrieve, and manage files.

+### atxp-image
+Generate images from prompts.

+### atxp-music
+Create music from lyrics and styles.

-### atxp-text
+### atxp-video
-Advanced text processing and analysis.
+Generate videos from text prompts.

-### atxp-vision
+### atxp-code
-Computer vision and image analysis tools.
+Execute code in a sandbox (JS, Python, TS).

 ## How It Works